History Book References:

 Some horse drawn implements were used along with enthusiastic would-be golfers.
 Grass was sown on the greens but was slow to grow so it was decided to make sand scrapes near each green to be used until the grass was suitably strong and ready.

 Almost 100 years later, the Club now known as Lonsdale Links (Lonsdale Golf Club Inc.) has undergone a complete course and Clubhouse redevelopment, subdividing and selling land, as well as purchasing neighbouring farmland to extend onto.
-The redevelopment is due to be complete in December 2020.
+The redeveloped course and new clubhouse opened to the public in December 2020.